-A foodie tour of Normandy, France
+A food tour of Normandy

 You must, must, must taste this,’ says David Goerne, beaming with pleasure as he presents me with a dish of exquisite amuse-bouches.
 I feel I’m destroying a work of art as I put a swirl of paper-thin beef carpaccio in my mouth.
 But that concern vanishes in a burst of sublime flavours.
 David is the chef and co-owner of Caudebec en Caux in the Vallée de Seine area of Normandy, and in February 2016 he was awarded a Michelin star for his outstanding cuisine here.